Crashes took 35,092 lives in the U.S. in 2015.

-In 2013, the types of motor vehicle crash deaths varied across states.
-For example, North Dakota had one of the lowest percentages of deaths involving car occupants (28 percent) and the highest percentage of deaths involving occupants of SUVs and pickups (52 percent).
-In contrast, New Jersey had relatively high proportions of car occupant deaths (44 percent) and pedestrian deaths (24 percent), and a relatively low percentage of deaths involving SUV or pickup occupants (15 percent).
+In 2014, the types of motor vehicle crash deaths varied across states.
+For example, Wyoming had the highest percentage of deaths involving occupants of SUVs and pickups (49 percent) and one of the lowest proportions of deaths including car occupants (29 percent).
+In contrast, Massachusetts had one of the highest proportions of car occupant deaths (48 percent), a relatively high proportion of pedestrian deaths (21 percent), and a relatively low percentage of deaths involving SUV or pickup occupants (12 percent).
 The highest percentage of motorcyclist deaths occurred in Colorado, Connecticut, Nevada and Rhode Island (19 percent each).
-The percentage of pedestrian deaths was highest in the District of Columbia (45 percent).
+The percentage of pedestrian deaths was highest in the District of Columbia (39 percent).

 Nationwide, 56 percent of motor vehicle crash deaths in 2014 occurred in single-vehicle crashes.
 The largest proportion of deaths in single-vehicle crashes occurred in the District of Columbia (70 percent), Montana (68 percent), and Maine (67 percent), whereas the smallest proportion occurred in Minnesota (47 percent).

 Some states report blood alcohol concentration (BAC) for only a small percentage of passenger vehicle drivers.
-If BAC is missing for a driver, it is imputed by the U.S. Department of Transportation's multiple imputation model.
+If BAC is missing for a driver, it is estimated by the U.S. Department of Transportation's multiple imputation model.